rhylanbolt/developerdocs/README.md

 <td>Falls back to default recommendations, caching issues</td>
 </tr>
 </tbody></table>
-<h2>Embedding Banners in Email</h2>
+<h2>Embedding Smart Content in Email</h2>
 <h3>Optimail Integration</h3>
-<p>If your contract includes both Opti-X Smart Content and Optimail, the Visual Editor provides an &quot;Opti-X Banner&quot; content block.
-Simply drag the block into your template and select a banner from your Opti-X library.</p>
+<p>If your contract includes both Personalize Smart Content and Optimail, the Visual Editor provides an &quot;Personalize Smart Content&quot; content block.
+Simply drag the block into your template and select a smart content from your Personalize library.</p>
 <p>Optimail automatically manages all parameters:</p>
 <ul>
 <li><code>userId</code> maps to the recipient&#39;s customer ID</li>